 Who We Are

-Office of Unapproved Drugs and Labeling Compliance (OUDLC) oversees drugs that are not approved by the agency, taking regulatory actions and developing policies and compliance strategies to aid in ensuring that over-the-counter and prescription drugs are properly labeled and meet drug approval requirements.
+The Office of Unapproved Drugs and Labeling Compliance (OUDLC) develops policies and compliance strategies to aid in ensuring that over-the-counter and prescription drugs are properly labeled and meet drug approval requirements.
 OUDLC engages in strategic, risk-based, compliance activities to minimize consumer exposure to unsafe, fraudulent and compounded drugs.

 What We Do